Housing and Residence Life Ranger Restart

 RETURNING, NEW RANGER AND RANGER FAMILIES

-As you may have heard RANGER RESTART is still underway and we look forward to you joining us for Spring term 2021!
+As you may have heard RANGER RESTART is still underway.
+We look forward to you joining us for Spring term 2021!
 Housing and Residence Life has detailed plans to welcome students to our residence halls with added precautions to set you up for success.
 By working together and everyone doing their part, we can have a safe, healthy, and successful year.

 We recognize that the situation continues to evolve, we will communicate as more details develop.
 Please check your @ranger.uwp.edu email account regularly for updates.